djspiewak/sbt-github-packages/README.md

 Please, for the love of all that is holy, do not check this into your repository if you hard-code your credentials in this way.
 The token is a password.
 Treat it as such.
 A better approach would be to place the above into some global location, like `~/.sbt/1.0/github.sbt`.

+### GitHub Actions

+Okay, so GitHub Actions is pretty much undocumented with respect to its interactions with GitHub Packages.
+Lovely.
+Some things I've learned through experimentation:

+- The automagical `${{ secrets.GITHUB_TOKEN }}`/`git config git.token` provided by GitHub Actions has access to packages in *other* public repositories, even when run from a pull request from a fork.
+- The automagical token is not a standard access token, but rather a *bearer token* for the GitHub Actions, uh, App.
+Confused yet?
+Among other things, it means that the username is irrelevant.
+You can leave it blank, or rely on some other default.

+The defaults for this plugin will work in GitHub Actions out of the box.

 ### Keys

 The following setting keys are defined:

 - `githubOwner : String` Defines the organization or user name that owns the package registry to which this project will be published
 - `githubRepository : String` The repository which hosts this project under the organization/user defined in the other setting
-- `githubUser : String` (*defaults to `git config github.user`*) *Your* GitHub username.
+- `githubActor : String` (*defaults to `git config github.actor`*) *Your* GitHub username.
 This should almost never be specified in the build itself, but rather read from some external source.
-By default, it will read from the `git config` (by shelling out to the `git` command), but it's easy to override this to use an environment variable (e.g. `githubUser := sys.env("GITHUB_USER")`).
+By default, it will read from the `git config` (by shelling out to the `git` command), but it's easy to override this to use an environment variable (e.g. `githubActor := sys.env("GITHUB_ACTOR")`).
 To be extremely clear, this is the user who ran the `sbt` command, it is not *necessarily* the repository owner!
-- `githubTokenSource : Option[TokenSource]` (*defaults to `None`*) Where the plugin should go to read the GitHub API token to use in authentication. `TokenSource` has two possible values: `Environment(variable: String)` and `GitConfig(key: String)`.
+- `githubTokenSource : TokenSource` (*defaults to `GitConfig("github.token")`*) Where the plugin should go to read the GitHub API token to use in authentication. `TokenSource` has two possible values: `Environment(variable: String)` and `GitConfig(key: String)`.
 This is mostly just a convenience.
 You're free to do whatever you want.
 Just don't, like, put it in your build.

 `homepage` and `scmInfo` will be automatically set for you if `githubOwner` and `githubRepository` are themselves set.